avniproject/avni-docs-temp/test-prompts.md

   return new imports.rulesConfig.FormElementStatus(formElement.uuid, visibility, value, answersToSkip, validationErrors);
 }; OR it can be easily achieved via rule designer

----
+# File:

-**Q: How do I create a rule that prevents duplicate registration?**
+## How do I create a rule that prevents duplicate registration?

-A: Under subject config on webapp there is a toggle for Unique names -  If active then user can't register a subject with duplicate names within their catchment
+Under subject config on webapp there is a toggle for Unique names -  If active then user can't register a subject with duplicate names within their catchment

----
+# File:

-**Q: How can I trigger a follow-up form automatically?**
+## How can I trigger a follow-up form automatically?

-A: This can achieved via a visit scheduling rule of the form from the form after which the next followup should be scheduled.
+This can achieved via a visit scheduling rule of the form from the form after which the next followup should be scheduled.
 It can be configured via webapp >> app designer >> form >> Visit scheduling rule

----
+# File:

-**Q: Can I write a rule to calculate gestational age?**
+## Can I write a rule to calculate gestational age?

-A: Sample rule to calculate - "use strict";
+Sample rule to calculate - "use strict";
 ({params, imports}) => {
     const programEncounter = params.entity;
     const formElement = params.formElement;